ExtraneousFalcon/ExtraneousFalcon/README.md

 <h1>Introduction</h1>
 I am a fourth-year computer science student at Georgia Institute of Technology, pursuing a Master's in Machine Learning.
-I am passionate about programming and problem-solving, and I love developing full-stack and data science projects, especially during hackathons.
+I am passionate about programming and problem-solving.
+I enjoy CodeForces contests where I solve algorithmic problems and learn about efficient data structures and code design practices.
+I also like exploring machine learning by building projects and particiating in hackathons.

 <h1>Projects</h1>